-- psychosocial assessment all pregnant or postnatal women - screening all pregnant or postnatal women - perinatal mental health assessment fathers and non-birthing partners - interventions pregnant or postnatal women who have an existing mental health disorder, or are considered to be at risk of developing a mental health disorder.
+- Psychosocial assessment all pregnant or postnatal women - Screening all pregnant or postnatal women - Perinatal mental health assessment non-birthing partners - Interventions pregnant or postnatal women who have an existing mental health disorder, or are considered to be at risk of developing a mental health disorder.

-As this guideline also provides an assessment of the harms associated with interventions used for the treatment or prevention of perinatal mental health issues, the population also encompasses the offspring of these women (i.e. the fetus, infant, or child).
+As the Guideline also provides an assessment of the harms associated with interventions used for the treatment or prevention of perinatal mental health issues, the population also encompasses the offspring of these women (i.e. the fetus, infant, or child).